terragrids/dapp/README.md

 -   The NFT is transferred from the seller's account to the contract account
 -   The SPP smart contract is called to increase the SPP Capacity by the Terracell nominal power.

-The contract will listen to API calls, using a Reach `paralellReduce`.
+The contract will listen to API calls, using a Reach `parallelReduce`.

 https://user-images.githubusercontent.com/2437709/186003356-a70d34e2-c54f-421e-84bb-871f37f7d3cb.mov